This is a question which has been asked by the readers of this blog several times.

 The key word here is motivation.
 Without motivation people don’t change.

-You might also like: Your hand lines are a reflection of you not vice versa or Death and hand reading or Stars, Crosses, Symbols and Superstition in hand reading or Can Palmistry predict future events?
+You might also like: Your hand lines are a reflection of you not vice versa or Death and hand reading or Stars, Crosses, Symbols and Superstition in hand reading or Can Palmistry predict future events? or The Myth of the Marriage Lines or Why do you want to know your future?

-Or Palmistry Explained or How to decipher signs and lines on a hand or Palmistry Myths and Misconceptions and how palmistry can help you lead a better life
+More: Palmistry Explained or How to decipher signs and lines on a hand or Palmistry Myths and Misconceptions and how palmistry can help you lead a better life

-Or What to expect from a private hand reading
+And What to expect from a private hand reading